Adhesives Formulated without IBOA

 Along with adhesives, coatings, and encapsulants that are used to join and protect electronic components inside wearables, these materials are also used to join or seal the plastics and metals within the assembly.
-Additionally, adhesives can be used to attach devices to or be in contact with skin for temporary or prolonged periods of time.
+Additionally, adhesives can be used to attach devices to or be in contact with the skin for temporary or prolonged periods.

-Medical wearable device diagram showing the areas where Dymax adhesive can be used to assemble components together.
+Medical wearable device diagram showing the areas where Dymax adhesive can be used to assemble components.

 Sometimes the chemical IBOA (isobornyl acrylate) is found in wearables, which is a known skin sensitizer.
 IBOA, a monofunctional reactive diluent, is a critical monomer used in the manufacture of acrylic resins because it polymerizes when exposed to free radicals from an energy source such as UV light.
 IBOA is also used as a plasticizer within various medical device plastics due to its impact resistance, flexibility, and hardness qualities.
 If an adhesive or a substrate is formulated to include IBOA, it has the potential to cause a skin sensitivity issue if not fully cured and crosslinked.

-Furthermore, adhesives, encapsulants and coatings used to bond components inside a wearable device can potentially outgas during cure and redeposit onto other surfaces that may contact skin.
-If there is any "spill over" outside the adhesive channel, a small drop or section could be exposed externally.
-Uncured adhesive in an application can also cause similar issues.
+Furthermore, adhesives, encapsulants, and coatings used to bond components inside a wearable device can potentially outgas during cure and redeposit onto other surfaces that may contact skin.
+If there is any "spillover" outside the adhesive channel, a small drop or section could be exposed externally.
+The uncured adhesive in an application can also cause similar issues.